-Active duty leave: This benefit provides 12 weeks of FMLA leave due to a spouse, son, daughter or parent being on active duty or having been notified of an impending call or order to active duty in the Armed Forces in support of a contingency operation.
+- 12 weeks of FMLA leave may be taken when a spouse, son, daughter or parent who is on active duty has been notified of an impending call or order to active duty in the Armed Forces in support of a contingency operation.

-Caregiver leave: This benefit provides 26 weeks of FMLA leave during a single 12-month period for a spouse, son, daughter, parent, or nearest blood relative caring for a recovering service member.
-A recovering service member is defined as a member of the Armed Forces who suffered an injury or illness while on active-duty that may render the person unable to perform the duties of the memberís office, grade, rank or rating.
+- A spouse, son, daughter, parent or nearest blood relative may take 26 weeks of unpaid leave during a single 12-month period to care for a recovering service member; i.e., a member of the Armed Forces who suffered an injury or illness while on active duty that may render the person unable to perform the duties of the member’s office, grade, rank or rating.

 Regulations are needed to fully implement this expansion of the FMLA, however, employers should consider these provisions to have become effective when the law was enacted (January 28, 2008).

 The Department of Labor (DoL) is working to finalize regulations implementing this expansion of FMLA in conjunction with its rulemaking to update existing FMLA regulations.
 NAW submitted comments in this rulemaking as did the National Coalition to Protect Family Leave (NCPFL) of which NAW is a member.
 While far from perfect, NAW applauded DoL’s proposed regulations “which will move FMLA implementation toward the Department’s stated goal ‘to improve communication between workers, employers, and healthcare providers … provide needed clarity for both workers and employers about the law’s coverage … (and) reduce uncertainty in the workplace for everyone’.”
 We are hopeful and optimistic that this positive regulatory initiative will result in a final rule before the 2008 elections.